zapabob/ROCm/README.md

 ![Screenshot](https://github.com/Rmalavally/ROCm/blob/master/images/OSKernel.PNG)

-### Complete Installation of AMD ROCM V4.3 Recommended
+### Fresh Installation of AMD ROCM V4.3 Recommended

 Complete uninstallation of previous ROCm versions is required before installing a new version of ROCm. **An upgrade from previous releases to AMD ROCm v4.3 is not supported**.
 For more information, refer to the AMD ROCm Installation Guide at